MarioCampeloFerreira/German_Game-ArtikelMeister/README.md

 ## Dictionary

-The game is based on a dictionary, "german_nouns", containing a list of over 1500 most commonly used German nouns and their corresponding articles.
+The game is based on a dictionaries, containing a list of over 3000 most commonly used German nouns and their corresponding articles.
 The gameplay involves randomly selecting a noun from this list, displaying it to the player, and prompting them to choose the correct article.

 ## Future Improvements